amtramel/docker_backup/pms_docker/README.md

 A note about Docker permissions.
 By default, Docker commands require sudo permissions. \
 **If you want to run docker commands from a different user context, that user needs to be added to the docker group.**

-sudo usermod -aG docker username
+sudo usermod -aG docker your-non-root-username

 - **We're assuming you have the NFS packages installed.
 You may need to install these depending on distribution.**